Running, Sustainability & Real Life

 Why would I use this, rather than specific paces?
 I need to run my race pace.
 I need to get my body ready for the race, and if I can’t do it in training, how am I going to do it in a race?

-Well, as I have talked about many times before, maybe your self doubt is sabotaging things for you.
+Well, maybe your self doubt is sabotaging things for you.

 Maybe you could be training EVEN FASTER than your paces, but if you saw the clock, you would panic and think it was only a matter of time before you blew up.